 Who would have ever thought that bed bugs would become a problem again in modern times and in 5-star hotels in Manhattan at that?
-With a decrease in the use of pesticides and an increase in international travel, especially from developing countries, bed bug infestations have re-emerged.
+With a decrease in the use of pesticides and an increase in international travel, bed bug infestations have re-emerged.

 What is a Bed Bug?

 Bed bugs are small insects belonging to the family Cimicidae.
 Adults measure 5-7mm in length and the nymphs (juveniles) are much smaller and measure 1.5mm in length.
 The adults are reddish-brown in color and the nymphs are clear, but turn red, after they consume blood from a host.
 Bed bugs are often mistaken for ticks or fleas.
 They can survive for a year without feeding so a vacant home should never be thought of as free from bed bugs.
 They are considered the vampires of the insect world since they are blood-suckers that like to feed at night.
 In fact, bed bugs can consume their body weight in blood in as little as 5 minutes.
 They are lazy and usually feed on non-moving, sleeping hosts.